How Can Financial Institutions Fight Money Laundering in Malaysia?

 • Conducting ongoing due diligence on the business relationship with its customers to understand deviations in risk level and keep information up-to-date

-Take reasonable measures to determine the extent to which individuals are directly engaged or involved in the activity of the PEP.
+Take reasonable measures to determine the extent to which individuals are directly engaged or involved in the activity of the politically exposed person (PEP).
 Financial institutions should put in place a risk management system to determine whether a customer or a beneficial owner is a foreign PEP or domestic PEP or a person carrying out a prominent function at an international organisation.

 • Cash Threshold Report